-The Bill is essentially as per its initial exposure draft, with the significant addition of a statutory Experimental Use Exception to patent infringement.
+The Bill is essentially as per the exposure draft, with the significant addition of a statutory Experimental Use Exception to patent infringement.
 This had been the subject of a separate government review, but given the interim period, now appears to have been consumed within the broader reforms.

-A brief synopsis of some of the salient features of the Bill is summarised as follows:
+A brief synopsis of some of the salient features of the Bill includes: